-The candidate for the AMS Early Childhood Credential holds as a minimum of a bachelor’s degree from a regionally accredited U.S college/university or its equivalent from a non-U.S. college/university.
 Upon successful completion of the Early Childhood course, the director recommends the adult learner to AMS for an AMS Early Childhood Credential.
-An Early Childhood Credential is awarded to adult learners who hold a bachelor’s degree from a non-U.S. college/university and whose bachelor’s degree does not equate to that of a U.S. Bachelor’s degree from a regionally accredited U.S. college/university.
+An Early Childhood Credential is awarded to adult learners who hold a Bachelor’s degree from a regionally accredited U.S. college/university or its equivalent.
 The degree and country in which the graduate was awarded his/her Bachelor’s degree is indicated on the credential.

-AMS grants the AMS Associate Early Childhood Credential when the course graduate has a high school diploma or GED, but not a bachelor’s degree.
-Country, state and local employment requirements vary widely and change periodically.
+AMS grants the AMS Associate Early Childhood Credential when the course graduate has a high school diploma or GED, but not a Bachelor’s degree.
+But please be advised: country, state, and local employment requirements vary widely and change periodically.
 In addition, employment requirements vary in different types of schools (e.g., private, public/charter, faith based, publicly funded).
 In some locations or schools, an Associate Credential may not qualify for full teaching responsibility.

-Even if it is currently possible to qualify for a full teaching responsibility without a bachelor’s degree, employment regulations may change in the future.
+Even if it is currently possible to qualify for full teaching responsibility without a Bachelor’s degree, employment regulations may change in the future.
 The applicant is responsible for checking specific jurisdictions and schools for particular employment requirements.